preactjs/preact-www/content/en/guide/v11/api-reference.md

 ---
-name: API Reference
+title: API Reference
-description: 'Learn more about all exported functions of the Preact module'
+description: Learn more about all exported functions of the Preact module
 ---

 # API Reference